Porting to Python 3 - The Book Site

 In many cases it’s often perfectly feasible to modify the code so that it runs under both Python 2 and Python 3 without needing any conversion, although you have to apply several tricks to avoid the incompatibilities between Python 2 and Python 3.

 There are also cases where you can’t use Distribute, or don’t want to.
 You may need to distribute your code in a format that is not installable with Distutils and therefore not Distribute.
-In those cases you can’t use Distributes 2to3 support and then using 2to3 is more work and not using 2to3 may be a more attractive prospect.
+In those cases you can’t use Distribute’s 2to3 support and then using 2to3 is more work and not using 2to3 becomes a more attractive prospect.

 More information on the techniques necessary to do this is in the chapter Supporting Python 2 and 3 without 2to3 conversion.